 - Documentations: Quick Start Guide and Warranty Information booklets

 Initial Setup & Update

-On first boot-up, there are a few steps to take before it can even get to the home screen.
+On first boot-up, there are a few steps to take before it gets to the home screen.
 These are pretty standard with smartphones today.
-From basic settings, updates, software agreements and logins, simply follow the instructions from screen-to-screen until you completed all the required steps.
-The complete steps are shown below:
+From basic settings, updates, software agreements to login, simply follow the instructions from screen-to-screen until you complete all the required steps.
+The steps are shown below:

 - Boot up the device via the power button

 - Option to import date to the phone from one of the following: another Android, iPhone or iPad (iOS), Huawei Cloud backup, Google cloud backup or skip if you are setting it up as a new phone.
 The last option would be our choice.

 - Connect to a wireless network.
 Add your network settings here.

 - Sign in to google with your gmail account and password or create a new Google account

 - Agree to Google Services including option to back up to Google Drive for easy recovery

 - Setup Google Assistant with Google learning your voice